Koepka gets no relief at Ryder Cup; saves par anyway - NewsBreak

 Koepka and his partner, Daniel Berger, argued with a pair of rules officials that a drain placed near a bunker to the right of the fairway would interfere with Koepka's downswing — an issue that put Koepka at increased risk because he has been dealing with a wrist injury.

-Earlier this month, from the Tour Championship after hitting into a tree root he could not see at East Lake.
-This time, with the obstruction in plain view, he didn’t want a repeat.
+Earlier this month, he was forced to withdraw from the Tour Championship after hitting into a tree root he could not see at East Lake.
+This time, with the obstruction in plain view, he didn't want a repeat.

 “If I break my wrist, it's on (expletive) both of you," Koepka told the officials after the ruling was made.